josepaludo/moviehub/README.md

 With **MovieHub** Users can discover and search movies, find information on those movies and listen to samples of their soundtracks.

-This repo contains the code of the backend application.
-The code for the frontend application can be seen [here](https://github.com/josepaludo/teste.git).
+This repo contains the code of the backend.
+The code for the frontend can be seen [here](https://github.com/josepaludo/moviehub-frontend.git).